 Within three weeks of the end of each rotation, the student will write and submit a document to the rotation mentor for approval.
 The report should be written in the form of a standard research article and it must include the following: a) student's name; b) title of report; c) semester/year of the rotation; d) rotation mentor's name; e) date of report; and f) proper citation of prior work.
 This document should be double-spaced.
-Most written reports are anticipated to be around 10 pages in length.
+Most written reports are anticipated to be at least 4 pages and up to 10 pages in length.
 The length may vary, but the quality should not.
 If the project has not been completed, preliminary or partial results are to be described.
 A typical report contains:

 - Abstract

-- o Literature Review
+- o Literature review

-- o Objectives of Rotation
+- Objectives of rotation

-- Methods Used
+- Methods used

-- Results of Rotation
+- o Results of rotation, with appropriate figures, tables, or other data analysis

 - Conclusions

-- Recommended Next Steps
+- Recommended next steps